slinden2/dokku-deploy-github-action/README.md

 - remote-branch | Name of the branch to be pushed.
 Optional.
 Default: master
 - git-push-flags | Flags to be used with git subtree.
 Optional.
 - git-subtree-prefix | Name of the directory to push (where the built application is)
+- force-push-subtree | To use force push set this to true.